For the Wangs, going out of town to celebrate New Years with good friends was an annual tradition.

 Remember: Just because you accept a quote and receive a check from the insurance company doesn’t mean you can’t go back and renegotiate.
 For instance, if you find repairs or fees that are overlooked in the recovery and repair process, or have another reason to ask for greater payout, don’t be afraid to reach out to your homeowners insurance company to adjust the claim amount.

-3. Consider all your coverage
+3. Make full use of all your coverage

 Wang wasn’t initially aware of coverage such as meals and lodging reimbursement.
 Homeowners insurance also covers liability insurance, in case someone is injured in your home, property that is located off the premises, and structures that aren’t attached.